From the folding of the flag to the sounding of Taps, here is a guide to what you can expect during military funeral

 The sounding of Taps, folding of the flag and more

-By law, military units are required to provide, at a minimum, a two-person uniformed detail to present the core elements of the funeral honors ceremony.
-The core elements include the playing of Taps and the folding and presentation of the U.S. flag.
-The veteran’s service uniformed representative will present the flag.
+By law, military units are required to provide, at a minimum, a two-person uniformed detail to present the core elements of a funeral honors ceremony.
+This includes the playing of Taps and the folding and presentation of the U.S. flag.
+A uniformed representative from the veteran’s service will present the flag.

 Taps and the ceremonial bugle: The version of Taps we know today was officially recognized by the U.S. Army in 1874.
 Beginning in 1891, the playing of Taps became standard at military funeral ceremonies and was legislated in 2013 as the “National Song of Military Remembrance.”
 The National Defense Authorization Act for fiscal 2000 directed the playing of Taps at veterans’ military funerals.
 Although a live bugler is preferred, a ceremonial bugle or a high-quality recording on a stereo player may be used.
-(A ceremonial budge is an electronic device that fits directly inside the bell portion of a bugle and contains a recording of Taps.)
+(A ceremonial bugle is an electronic device that fits directly inside the bell portion of a bugle and contains a recording of Taps.)

 Flag presentation protocol and flag folding: The U.S. flag honors the memory of a service member or veteran’s service to our country.
-The ceremonial folding and presentation of the flag is a moving tribute of lasting importance to our service members, veterans and their families.
+The ceremonial folding and presentation of the flag is a tribute of lasting importance to our service members, veterans and their families.

-The flag is draped on a closed casket so the union blue field is at the head and over the left shoulder of the deceased.
+The flag is draped on a closed casket so that the union blue field is at the head and over the left shoulder of the deceased.
 When an urn is used, the flag is already in a military fold.
 The lead body bearer carries the folded flag to the right of the urn.
-Once the urn comes to rest, the body bearers unfold the flag and hold it at the pall over the cremains.
+Once the urn comes to rest, the body bearers unfold the flag and hold it at the pall over the cremated remains.
 The remainder of the ceremony is conducted in the same manner as casketed remains.